Gallery of Modern Art (GoMA)

 GoMA is located in the centre of Glasgow.
-It contains four galleries, a café, a shop and a library.
+It contains four galleries, a library and gallery shop selling a range inspired by the Collection.

 We are a world class art museum and a place for people to gather, to learn and to share ideas.
 We display, borrow and collect artworks from around the world.